AthenaModel/kite/notes/teapot.md

 ## Scanning automatically for packages

-The command `teacup-pkg scan` can scan a directory tree and build teapot.txt files, extracting dependencies automatically.
+The command `teapot-pkg scan` can scan a directory tree and build teapot.txt files, extracting dependencies automatically.
 However, it has problems for my purposes: